-Estimated reading time: 4 minutes
+Estimated reading time: 6 minutes

-1. Read Scripture
+1. Read the Scriptures

 Carve out some time each day – even if it’s just 30 minutes – to read passages from the Bible.
 If you aren’t sure where to start, consider following a daily readings calendar.
 In Orthodoxy, the Church prescribes certain passages for certain days (usually a reading from the Epistles and one from the Gospels).
 This method is best if you have limited time to devote to reading.

 Alternatively, you could simply start at the beginning and read so many chapters a day.
 Or you could follow a “Read the Bible in a Year” plan.
 Some plans take you in chronological order, while others take readings from throughout the Bible (Old Testament, Psalms, Proverbs, and New Testament) to expose you to different genres of the Bible each day.
 There are many Bible reading plans you can find online with a simple Google search!

-2. Pray Reader’s Services
+2. Pray reader’s services

-Other edifying services you could read as a family at home are Vespers, Little Compline, Great Compline, an Akathist or Canon, and the Typika.
+Other edifying services you could pray as a family at home are Vespers, Little Compline, Great Compline, an Akathist or Canon, and the Typika.
 Recently, the OCA Archdiocese published a Prayer Service for Protection from the Coronavirus, which we highly recommend.

-3. Dive into other spiritual books
+4. Dive into other spiritual books

 Read More: How to Set Up an Icon Corner

-For some people with allergies or certain health conditions, doing this is not possible.
-You should always speak with your priest about your fasting, so that you both can come to an arrangement that is safe and realistic for you.
+For some people with allergies or certain health conditions, however, doing this is not possible.
+Before doing anything, you should always speak with your priest about your fasting, so that both of you can come to an arrangement that is spiritually enriching and safe for you.

 As an example, you could fast from things that occupy a lot of your time or attention (ex. television) or from foods you tend to overindulge in (ex. pasta) if you cannot keep the prescribed fast for health reasons.
 You could also fast by limiting your portion sizes more than usual or eating one less meal per day.
 Keep in mind we fast to deepen our communion with God.
 Therefore, unless we accompany our fasting with prayer and almsgiving, our fasting does not benefit us at all.

-6. Keep in touch with other parishioners
+8. Keep in touch with other parishioners

 Continue to grow closer to Christ

-Read More: Keeping the Orthodox Faith Alive At Home
+Keep Reading: Keeping the Orthodox Faith Alive At Home